OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 ## Installing drozer and Setup

-Detailed instructions on how to install and setup the drozer console on your machine and the drozer agent on the Android phone can be found in the [drozer Github repo](https://github.com/WithSecureLabs/drozer "Installation instructions of drozer").
+Detailed instructions on how to install and set up the drozer console on your machine and the drozer agent on the Android phone can be found in the [drozer Github repo](https://github.com/WithSecureLabs/drozer "Installation instructions of drozer").

 ### Example usage